zalenix/portaldocs/portal-sdk/generated/top-extensions-authentication.md

 <a name="overview"></a>
 ## Overview

 The Portal uses an internal provider for authentication and authorization.
 The built-in cloud authentication provider uses Azure Active Directory (AAD), which also supports Microsoft Account users.
-If your extension needs to differentiate between AAD and MSA users, see [Accessing claims from your server](#accessing-claims-from-your-server).
+If your extension needs to differentiate between AAD and MSA users, see [Accessing claims from the extension server](#accessing-claims-from-the-extension-server).
 If you are working on first-party extensions, but you are not sure that your extension scenarios comply with Azure terms and conditions, you may want to reach out to <a href="mailto:ibiza-lca@microsoft.com?subject=Compliance with Azure Terms and Conditions">ibiza-lca@microsoft.com</a>.

 During sign-in, the Portal obtains a token that contains claims that identify the signed-in user.
 The Portal also retrieves directories and subscriptions to which the user has access.

-**NOTE:** Users can sign in without a subscription.
+**NOTE**:  Users can sign in without a subscription.
 Extensions must gracefully handle this case and return zero assets when queried.

 The extension can call ARM from the client or from the extension server.
 The extension can also call external  services from the client or from the extension server.

 Calling external services involves AAD Onboarding.
 The onboarding process can take five or six weeks, so if your extension needs to invoke services other than ARM, you should reach out to the Azure Portal team early in the design phase, as specified in [top-extensions-onboarding-with-related-teams.md](top-extensions-onboarding-with-related-teams.md).

 **NOTE**: Only first-party extensions can call alternate resources.
 Third party extensions use an encrypted token that cannot be decrypted by services other than ARM, therefore they cannot call alternate resources.